Getting Started#

 where <module_name> is the module name you provided.
 The --dev option starts the app in development mode, which enables hot reloading and other development features.

-You should see our “Hello World!” app opening up in a new browser session (if the session does not open up automatically click on the link in the console).
+You should see a “Hello World!” app opening in a new browser session.
+If the browser does not open automatically, click on the link printed in the console.

-Now open the module directory in your favorite editor and start coding!
-For example as a first start change some labels or add some print statements to the increment_counter function in the app and observe live changes and outputs in the console.
+Now open the new module directory in your favourite editor and start coding.
+As a first step, change some labels or add print statements to the increment_counter function in the generated app and observe live updates in the browser and console.

 The new directory called <module_name> will have the following structure: